 Crystal Whitaker, 32, always had to get the kids there early because seeing the eagle fly was their favorite part of the game.
-Now she’s not sure if she’ll be able to get at least one of them back for a while.
+Now she’s not sure if she’ll be able to get them there at all, or at least one of them.

 Because, you know, he’s afraid of being attacked by an eagle.